Random minibatch subgradient algorithms for convex problems with functional constraints

 \section{Conclusions}

-In this paper we have considered non-smooth convex optimization problems with (possibly) infinite intersection of constraints.
+In this paper we have considered (non-smooth) convex optimization problems with (possibly) infinite intersection of constraints.
 For solving this general class of convex problems we have proposed subgradient algorithms with random minibatch feasibility steps.
 At each iteration, our algorithms take first a step for minimizing the objective function and then a subsequent step minimizing the feasibility violation of the observed minibatch of constraints.
 The feasibility updates were performed based on either parallel or sequential random observations of several constraint components.
-For a diminishing stepsize and for restricted strongly convex objective functions, we have proved sublinear convergence rates for the expected distances of the weighted averages of the iterates from the constraint set, as well as for the expected suboptimality of the function values along the weighted averages.
+For a diminishing stepsize and for strongly convex objective functions, we have proved sublinear convergence rates for the expected distances of the weighted averages of the iterates from the constraint set, as well as for the expected suboptimality of the function values along the weighted averages.
 Our convergence rates are optimal for subgradient methods with random feasibility steps for solving this class of non-smooth convex problems.
 Moreover, the rates depend explicitly on the minibatch size.
-From our knowledge, this work is the first proving that subgradient methods with random minibatch feasibility updates and proving how better is their complexity compared to the non-minibatch variants.
+From our knowledge, this work is the first deriving conditions when minibatching works for subgradient methods with random minibatch feasibility updates and proving how better is their complexity compared to the non-minibatch variants.
 Finally, our convergence analysis shows that for the sequential algorithm minibatching always helps and the feasibility estimate depends exponentially on the minibatch size, while for the parallel algorithm we proved that minibatching works only when some parameter of the optimization problem is strictly less than 1.
 The numerical results also support the convergence results.